 CCNE cannot act as a judicial board in resolving disputes among individual parties.
-Viable complaints are only those that relate to a specific area in which it is alleged that the CCNE standards and/or procedures have not been followed.
+Viable complaints are only those that relate to a specific area(s) in which noncompliance with the CCNE standards and/or procedures is alleged.
 If a complaint is justified, CCNE may intervene to the extent of determining whether the standards have been met and/or procedures have been followed.

-CCNE cannot, under any circumstances, intrude upon or interfere with the decisions of an institution to evaluate individual employees or residents.
+CCNE cannot, under any circumstances, intrude upon or interfere with the decisions of an institution to evaluate individual students or faculty.
 However, CCNE may review published policies and the implementation of stated policies that affect such decisions.
 If necessary, CCNE may conduct its own fact-finding investigation in order to determine whether policies are consistent with applicable standards and procedures.